Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who meets the requirements will receive assistance.
 Benefits are provided in nursing home facilities.

-2) Medicaid Waivers / Home and Community Based Services (HCBS) – Not an entitlement; there are a limited number of enrollment slots and waiting lists may exist.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – Not an entitlement; there are a limited number of participant enrollment slots and waiting lists may exist.
 Intended to prevent and delay the need for nursing home admissions, benefits are provided at home, adult day care, and in single adult foster care homes.
 More on Waivers.

 3) Regular Medicaid / Medicaid for Elderly and Disabled (E&D) – An entitlement; anyone who is eligible will receive services.
 Various long-term care benefits, such as personal care assistance or adult day care, may be available.